Troubleshooting Windows Update-Related System Issues

 If your computer is experiencing frequent crashes or unexpected reboots after a Windows update, try these troubleshooting steps:

-- Use Windows built-in repair tools like SFC (System File Checker) and DISM to scan and repair potential file system corruption
+Use Windows built-in repair tools to scan and repair potential file system corruption:

 Computer Freezing or Unresponsiveness After Updates